 Roger Phillips posited the idea to combine cognitive therapy and play therapy in the early 1980s.
 Cognitive behavioral play therapy has since then been used to treat children as young as two years old.

 When a child is experiencing adverse personal issues, they sometimes act out by engaging in inappropriate behaviors.
 For a child that is unable to communicate his or her wants or complex ideas like emotions, acting out can be a way to reduce stress or an attempt to show otherwise hidden emotions.
 A lot of parents find it hard, or even impossible to access these hidden emotions or even provide effective aid to a child that is unwilling to discuss the problem.
-Play therapy is thought to be one of the most beneficial ways to help children deal with these “big” emotions.
-According to Ann Pietrangelo.
-The very act of playing, whether it’s games, arts and crafts, or music and dance, can help you relax and unwind from the stresses of everyday life.”
+Play therapy is thought to be one of the most effective ways to help children deal with these “big” emotions.
+Playing can help relax the mind from the stresses of life.

 Play Therapy With Adults

 Play therapy is not limited to children.
 In fact, play therapists are trained to treat issues faced by teenagers and even adults.
 A lot of people, especially adults, have forgotten how to play or the ability to playfully explore life, because society expects adults to show a certain amount of maturity and responsibility.
-Play therapists are trained to worked with children, teenagers, and adults; play therapists can also work with the elderly to help them relearn the values in play.
-According to clinical psychologist Paul W. Schenk, Psy.D., on WebMD “cutting loose and engaging in playful activities can activate the “relaxation response,” wherein our brains release chemicals (such as serotonin) that both help us relax and increase blood flow to our minds.”
-Play is important and recommended for people of all ages.
+Play therapists are trained to worked with children, teenagers, and adults.
+They can also work with the elderly to help them relearn the values in play.

-Intellectual Disabilities – Play has been suggested for several decades now as a great intervention for children who have intellectual disabilities – a limitation of intellectual functioning, including reasoning, problem- solving, and social skills.
-Randall et al (2015) in an article addressing the benefit of play therapy for children with disabilities, reviews four historical approaches to using play as a therapy for intellectual disabilities.
-Their research suggests that Play therapy can help individuals with Intellectual Disabilities gain adaptive behaviors that can affect their social and emotional development.
-Play therapy can also help address problem behaviors that are exhibited by individuals with Intellectual Disability as play can be a means for them to communicate their frustrations and develop replacement behaviors to the maladaptive ones.
+Play has been suggested for several decades now as a great intervention for children who have intellectual disabilities — a limitation of intellectual functioning, including reasoning, problem-solving, and social skills.
+Research suggests that play therapy can help individuals with intellectual disabilities gain adaptive behaviors that can affect their social and emotional development.
+Play therapy can also help address problem behaviors that are exhibited by individuals with intellectual disability, as play can be a means for them to communicate their frustrations and develop replacement behaviors to the maladaptive ones.

-Mild Dementia – Individuals diagnosed with mild cognitive decline have many needs.
+Individuals diagnosed with mild cognitive decline have many needs.
 At this stage, these individuals have trouble focusing on things and experience forgetfulness; they might begin to experience forgetfulness in finding the right words when communicating.
-Play therapy can allow these individuals to explore their unconscious minds.
-Play therapy can help to increase functional engagement with different activities, keeping their minds active.
+Play therapy can allow these individuals to explore their unconscious minds as it can help to increase functional engagement with different activities, keeping their minds active.
 This might come in the form of drawing, painting, music, and or any former hobby or interests of the person.

 Benefits of Play Therapy

-Research supports the effectiveness of play therapy with children experiencing a wide variety of social, emotional, behavioral, and learning problems, including children whose problems are related to some of those listed Play therapy helps children (and adult):
+Research supports the effectiveness of play therapy for those experiencing a wide variety of social, emotional, behavioral, and learning problems.
+Play therapy helps children (and adults):

 - Develop new and functional ways to solve problems